Development of advanced photon calibrator for Kamioka gravitational wave detector (KAGRA): Model

-$\Gamma $ is the $4 \times 4$ force coefficient matrix, which is transfer matrix from output voltage of photo detectors (integral spheres) to force by photons.
+where $\Gamma $ is a coefficient matrix that converts voltage to force, all of which we describe in detail later. $\Gamma $ is the $4 \times 4$ force coefficient matrix, which is transfer matrix from output voltage of photo detectors (integral spheres) to force by photons.
 The unit of components of force coefficient matrix is [N/V].
 Each force coefficient can be written as

 where $\theta $ is the incident angle of the photon calibrator as listed in Table~\ref{pcal_over}, and $c $ is the speed of light.
 The incident angle is determined from CAD drawings, and the variance of $\theta $ is estimated by the accuracy of the vacuum chamber.
 The 1-sigma uncertainty is 0.839 $\pm $ 0.023 degree. $\rho $ is a conversion matrix from photodetectors (integral spheres) output to power of incident Pcal power,